ehu009/2nd_mandatory/README.md

 # Bonus points

 * Make a dashboard on the web-page that displays produced insights and notifications for a given rider.
+* Time to sunset.
+Cycling in Africa after dark is very dangerous (cars and wild animals), so you better reach the destination before the sun goes down. https://sunrise-sunset.org/api.
+Note that you may not use this API in a manner that exceeds reasonable request volume.
+* Use Google reverse geocoding API to lookup names for points of interrest (POI).
+Such places may be start, stops along the way, destination etc.
 * Display a notification to other riders if a rider breaks the laws of cycling physics (been picked up by a car)
 * Sunset notification to make a rider speed up to reach destination before dark
 * Explain if the produced insights are hot or cold based on when a client connects to the server (hint: will all clients see the same view for a given rider?).